ngrogg/kattis-solutions/README.md

 GroggVolim is my solution to the problem "Volim", this one is in C++ <br/>
 GroggR2 is my solution to the problem "R2", this one is in C++ </br>
 GroggBatterUp is my solution to the problem "Batter Up", this one is in C++ </br>
-GroggIBEM is my solution to the problem "I've been everywherem, man", this one is in C++ </br>
+GroggIBEM is my solution to the problem "I've been everywhere, man", this one is in C++ </br>
 GroggRatingProblem is my solution to the problem "Rating Problems", this one is in C++ </br>
+GroggWhichIsGreater is my solution to the problem "Which is Greater?", this one is in C++ </br>

-All solutions are in Python 3 unless noted otherwise! <br/>
+All solutions are in Python 3 unless noted otherwise! </br>
-Please do not copy my solutions into Kattis!
+Please do not copy my solutions directly into Kattis! </br>